Add the lakeFS Helm repository helm repo add lakefs https://charts.lakefs.io # Deploy lakeFS with helm release "my-lakefs" helm install my-lakefs lakefs/lakefs

 Note: The quickstart section is for learning purposes.
-The installations below will not persist your data.
+The installations described in this section will not persist your data.

-For a production suitable deployment, learn how to deploy lakeFS on your cloud.
+For a production suitable deployment, deploy lakeFS on your cloud.

 - Install lakeFS on a Kubernetes cluster using Helm: